 It was early spring when we bought our home, and only a few weeks after we moved in when I met Bill.
 I signed a summer care contract with his landscaping company, and they took care to apply the right weed control, fertilizer, and other applications at the right times of the year, based on weather, experience, and other factors.
 They also had access to fertilizers and weed control you can’t buy without a license.

-When I factored in the cost of equipment and materials, the time it takes to apply it, and my own lack of knowledge when it comes to lawn care, it was a no-brainer to sign up for the service.
+When I factored in the cost of equipment and materials, the time it takes to apply it, and my own lack of knowledge when it comes to lawn care, it was a no-brainer to sign up for the service and save money overall in our monthly budget.

 I still mow my own lawn, and I enjoy it.
 But the fertilizer, weed control, and other aspects are best left to the pros.